 The sacrament is celebrated each Saturday from 4:30 p.m. to 5 p.m., in the Reconciliation Room just off the Narthex adjacent to the Blessed Sacrament Chapel.
 The sacrament can also be arranged by appointment.
 Please contact our pastor.
 Communal Celebrations take place during the seasons of Advent and Lent and are announced in the parish bulletin.

 Here in the Diocese of Richmond 10th grade is the earliest you can receive the Sacrament of Confirmation.
-Youth wishing to participate in the Confirmation Program should register by visiting the Confirmation page on the website.
+Visit our Confirmation page for more details.

 Anointing of the Sick